 Diagnosis & Tests

-Diagnosis is simple.
-Your healthcare provider can use one or more of the following tests to diagnose diabetes.
+One or more of the following tests are used to diagnose diabetes.

 Fasting Blood Glucose Testing

-In this test, your blood is drawn after you have had nothing to eat or drink (except water) for 8 hours.
+Blood is drawn after the person has had nothing to eat or drink, except water, for 8 hours.
 Blood glucose is measured in units called milligrams per deciliter (mg/dL).
 A normal fasting blood glucose level is 100 mg/dL or less.
-The test is usually repeated a second time.
-Diabetes is diagnosed when two fasting blood glucose levels measure 126 mg/dL or higher.
+A person has diabetes when two fasting blood glucose levels measure 126 mg/dL or higher.

 Oral Glucose Tolerance Test

-In this test, a blood sample is taken before you drink a sugary beverage, and again 2 or 3 hours after.
-This test is usually used if your fasting blood glucose test was normal, but your symptoms make your healthcare provider suspect that you have pre-diabetes or type 2 diabetes.
-This test has become less common for diagnosis in older adults.
+In this test, a blood sample is taken before a person drinks a sugary beverage.
+Blood is taken again 2 hours after.
+This test happens when a person has normal fasting blood glucose but has symptoms of pre-diabetes or type 2 diabetes.
+A blood glucose of over 126 mg/dL means the person has diabetes.
+This test is less common for diagnosis in older adults.

-If you have diabetes symptoms or risk factors, your healthcare provider might perform this simple in-office blood test by taking a drop of blood from your finger.
-You don’t need to fast before the test.
-A glucose level of 200 mg/dL or higher usually indicates diabetes.
+If a person has diabetes symptoms or risk, a healthcare professional might do a simple blood test by taking a drop of blood from the person’s finger.
+Glucose is also part of routine bloodwork so diabetes could be diagnosed even if the person has no symptoms.
+A glucose level of 200 mg/dL or higher usually means diabetes.